-ODOT is proposing a 2015 project on TV Highway (OR 8) in Aloha to improve safety for people driving, walking, biking and taking transit between 182nd Avenue and 192nd Avenue.
+Construction is wrapping up on a project on TV Highway (OR 8) in Aloha to improve safety for people driving, walking, biking and taking transit between 182nd Avenue and 187th Avenue.
+Construction began in November 2015 and will be complete in fall 2016.

 The crash rate in this section of TV Highway is very high, and is one of the top safety concerns in Washington County.
-Between 2007-2011, there were 181 crashes and 54% of those resulted in injuries.
-The most significant safety concern is the high number of rear-end and turning crashes on TV Highway on either side of 185th Avenue.
+Between Jan.
+2010- Nov.
+2014, there were 176 crashes and 54% of those resulted in injuries.
+The most significant safety concern is the high number of rear-end and turning crashes on TV Highway on either side of around 185th Avenue.

-Although some of the crashes may be related to congestion in the intersection area, many crashes are happening outside the peak hours when the intersection is not as congested.
-Rather than mitigating congestion through expensive and impactful highway widening, ODOT proposes to increase safety by minimizing vehicle conflicts.
+Although some of the crashes may be related to congestion in the intersection area, many crashes are happening outside commute hours when the intersection is not as congested.
+Rather than reducing congestion through expensive and impactful highway widening, ODOT plans to increase safety by minimizing vehicle conflicts.

 The top safety concerns identified in the area are:

-** Numerous driveways/accesses and cross streets in close proximity to 185th and 192nd Avenues.
+Numerous driveways on TV Highway and cross streets in close proximity to the TV Highway/185th Avenue intersection.
 Motorists turning left in and out of these driveways and streets create a high conflict potential

-** Poor visibility of roadway, traffic signals and signage due to short sight distance and old, poorly placed signs
+Poor visibility of roadway, traffic signals and signs due to short sight distance, lack of suitable street lighting and old, poorly placed signs

-** Transit stops in locations that cause backups and erratic driver behavior
+Transit stops in locations that cause backups and unpredictable driving patterns

 TV Highway in the vicinity of 185th Avenue has been a top 5% Safety Priority Index System (SPIS) site for over ten years.
 SPIS is a tool ODOT uses to screen the state highway network and identify locations that have significant safety concerns.
 Locations are then ranked based on the frequency, rate and severity of crashes over a three-year period.
 Those locations in the top 5% are investigated further for mitigation options.
 The best candidates for safety projects are typically sites that rank high in terms of cost-effectiveness and mitigation options.